-- 1.7.
-Where there is another patient with similar or identical names and date of birth, the patient (and/or their carer / Relative) must be informed of the increased potential for incorrect identification.
-This communication must be recorded on the notes front sheet and the appropriate warning sticker used to alert all staff of the potential for identity confusion. - 1.8.
-In the absence of a patient representative who knows them well, the identity bands of patients who cannot confirm their own identity (e.g. those who cannot communicate, young children, the critically ill, unconscious, or confused) must be checked by two Registered Nurses/Midwives prior to the identity band being placed on the patient. - 1.9.
-Produce a patient ID band according to the policy and procedures in the "Patient Identity Band" section of this document.
+- 6.2.6 Produce a current front sheet for the patient notes and sign to confirm the patient identification details are correct. - 6.2.7 Where there is another patient with similar or identical names and date of birth, the patient (and/or their carer / Relative) must be informed of the increased potential for incorrect identification.
+This communication must be recorded on the notes front sheet and the appropriate warning sticker used to alert all staff of the potential for identity confusion. - 6.2.8 In the absence of a patient representative who knows them well, the identity bands of patients who cannot confirm their own identity (e.g. those who cannot communicate, young children, the critically ill, unconscious, or confused) must be checked by two members of staff of whom at least one MUST be a registered practitioner, prior to the identity band being placed on the patient. - 6.2.9 Produce a patient ID band according to the policy and procedures in the "Patient Identity Band" section of this document.
 Check that all details agree with the Notes front sheet and attach it to the patient's dominant wrist.
-Sign the notes front sheet to confirm the checks have been performed. - 1.10.Any discrepancy between the information the patient gives and the details in the corresponding case-notes must be investigated immediately.
+Refer to 6.5 - 6.2.10 Any discrepancy between the information the patient gives and the details in the corresponding case-notes must be investigated immediately.
 Once the correct information has been confirmed the case-notes must be amended accordingly.
 The discrepancy must also be reported to the registered practitioner in charge so that s/he may notify the medical records department to correct the information on the central electronic record and all affected departments.
-(See section 6.5 "Actions in the event of misidentification of a patient".) - 1.11.If the patient has an ID band from another hospital and will be remaining as a patient of DBHFT for a significant period, the external hospital's band should be removed.
-Providing the patient will be transferred back in a short period (2 days or less), the original band can be worn in addition to their DBHFT identity band.
-In this case all non-DBHFT details must be temporarily obscured (eg non-transparent tape over the identity band) to avoid use of inappropriate identification numbers. - 1.12.It is essential to request all sets of notes at each admission to ensure all record front sheets are appropriately updated. - 1.13.If the patient's notes are already available, check that the patient's notes folder has both the District number and NHS number on the cover and the front sheet.
-If not then the notes must be labelled with these items to ensure the full unique patient identity can be checked between the notes and the identity band. - 1.14.
-Check that all addressograph labels present agree with the front sheet and that the label includes the District number and the NHS number if available.
+This action may be delegated to the receptionist or the ward clerk.
+(See section 6.6 "Actions in the event of misidentification of a patient".) - 6.2.11 If the patient has an ID band from another hospital and will be remaining as a patient of DBTH the external hospital's band should be removed. - 6.2.12 It is essential to request all sets of notes at each admission to ensure all record front sheets are appropriately updated. - 6.2.13 If the patient's notes are already available, check that the patient's notes folder has both the District number and NHS number on the cover and the front sheet.
+If not then the notes must be labelled with these items to ensure the full unique patient identity can be checked between the notes and the identity band. - 6.2.14 Check that all addressograph labels present agree with the front sheet and that the label includes the District number and the NHS number if available.
 If not, destroy all of the labels and produce a replacement sheet with the correct details.

-6.2.
-Unidentified patients policy
+6.3 Unidentified patients' policy

-6.2.1.
-Patients admitted without formal identification will be registered on PAS and therefore issued with identification tags and records which give their forename and Surname as 'Unknown'.
-The only available identification details for these individuals will be their District number and Gender and no other personal data will be available on PAS.
+Patients admitted without formal identification will be registered on CaMIS and therefore issued with identification tags and records which give their forename and Surname as 'Unknown'.
+The only available identification details for these individuals will be their District number and Gender and no other personal data will be available on CaMIS.